anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-1.md

             return False

         if not self.connect_to_wifi():
-            print("Failed to connect with stored credentials, starting captive portal") os.remove(self.CRED_FILE)
+            print("Connect with saved credentials failed, starting captive portal") os.remove(self.CRED_FILE)
             return False

         return True

-    def start(self):
-        # turn off station interface to force a reconnect
-        self.sta_if.active(False)
-        if not self.try_connect_from_file():
-            self.captive_portal()
 ```

 There's a few things that may look strange here if you're coming from CPython ("normal" Python) and haven't used MicroPython before.
-MicroPython is fairly full-featured, but it is still a subset of CPython, and as such some of the standard library is missing.
-In most of these cases, I'm importing the "micro" version of the library instead (like `uos` instead of `os` like you would normally).
-The [PyCopy docs](https://pycopy.readthedocs.io/en/latest/index.html) is really excellent when trying to figure out similarities and differences between the two Python versions and has been a huge help throughout this project.
+MicroPython is fairly full-featured, but it is still only a subset of CPython, and as such some of the standard library is missing.
+In most of these cases, I'm importing the "micro" version of the library instead (like `uos` instead of `os`).
+The [PyCopy docs](https://pycopy.readthedocs.io/en/latest/index.html) are really excellent when trying to figure out similarities and differences between the two Python versions and has been a huge help throughout this project.

-> _Note: PyCopy is a fork of MicroPython, but the documentation is much better written and more complete_
+> _Note: PyCopy is a fork of MicroPython, but the documentation is much better written and more complete.
+Generally they are feature equivalent, so I tend to use the docs from PyCopy instead._

 The class `__init__()` method sets up variables for eventual SSID and password, and also a reference to the MCU's station interface.
 The station interface is for the MCU to connect to another WiFi hotspot.
 Later on, we'll also configure the MCU's access point interface.